-TYSABRI® (natalizumab) is a prescription medicine used to treat adults with relapsing forms of Multiple Sclerosis (MS).
-TYSABRI can slow the worsening of symptoms common in people with MS and can decrease the number of flare-ups (relapses).
-TYSABRI increases the risk of PML.
-When starting and continuing treatment with TYSABRI, it is important that you discuss with your doctor whether the expected benefit of TYSABRI is enough to outweigh this risk.
+TYSABRI® (natalizumab) is a prescription medicine used to treat adults with relapsing forms of multiple sclerosis (MS) to slow the worsening of symptoms common in people with MS and to decrease the number of flare-ups (relapses).
+TYSABRI increases the risk of progressive multifocal leukoencephalopathy (PML).
+When starting and continuing treatment with TYSABRI, it is important to discuss with your doctor whether the expected benefit of TYSABRI is enough to outweigh this risk.

 Important Safety Information

-- Your risk of getting PML may be higher if you are also being treated with other medicines that can weaken your immune system, including other treatments for MS. You should not take certain medicines that weaken your immune system at the same time you are taking TYSABRI.
+- You should not take certain medicines that weaken your immune system at the same time you are taking TYSABRI.
 Even if you use TYSABRI alone to treat your MS, you can still get PML.

 - Your risk of getting PML is higher if you:

-- have received TYSABRI for a long time, especially longer than 2 years
+- have received TYSABRI for a long time, especially for longer than 2 years

 - have received certain medicines that can weaken your immune system before you start receiving TYSABRI

 - Your risk of getting PML is greatest if you have all 3 risk factors listed above.
-There may be other risk factors for getting PML during TYSABRI treatment that we do not know about yet.
-Before you decide to receive TYSABRI, your doctor should discuss the risks and benefits of TYSABRI treatment with you.
+There may be other risk factors that have not yet been identified.

 - While you receive TYSABRI, and for 6 months after you stop receiving TYSABRI, it is important that you call your doctor right away if you have any new or worsening medical problems (such as problems with your thinking, eyesight, balance, or strength; weakness on 1 side of your body; and using your arms and legs) that have lasted several days.
 Tell all of your doctors that you are getting treatment with TYSABRI.